metatensor/metatensor/docs/src/reference/c/descriptors.rst

 - :c:func:`aml_descriptor_sparse_labels`: get the sparse :c:struct:`aml_labels_t` associated with a descriptor
 - :c:func:`aml_descriptor_block_by_id`: get a :c:struct:`aml_block_t` in this descriptor from its index
 - :c:func:`aml_descriptor_block_selection`: get a :c:struct:`aml_block_t` in this descriptor from its label
-- :c:func:`aml_descriptor_sparse_to_features`: move entries from sparse labels to features labels
+- :c:func:`aml_descriptor_sparse_to_properties`: move entries from sparse labels to properties labels
-- :c:func:`aml_descriptor_components_to_features`: move entries from component labels to features labels
+- :c:func:`aml_descriptor_components_to_properties`: move entries from component labels to properties labels
 - :c:func:`aml_descriptor_sparse_to_samples`: move entries from sparse labels to sample labels

 ---------------------------------------------------------------------